onikienko/use-chrome-storage/README.md

 ### Usage of createChromeStorageStateHook

-If you want to use same `key` in different components in different extension contexts (like in PopUp, content scripts, background pages) you need to use `createChromeStorageStateHookLocal`(for chrome.storage.**local**) or `createChromeStorageStateHookSync` (for chrome.storage.**sync**)
+If you want to use same `key` in different components in different extension parts in React context (like in PopUp, content scripts, ) you need to use `createChromeStorageStateHookLocal`(for chrome.storage.**local**) or `createChromeStorageStateHookSync` (for chrome.storage.**sync**)

 Initialize storage: